Soviet war crimes: Murders of civilians

 On several occasions during World War II, Soviet soldiers set fire to buildings, villages, or parts of cities, and they used deadly force against locals who attempted to put out the fires.
 Most Red Army atrocities took place only in what was regarded as hostile territory, however, there were several massacres committed in Poland, e.g. the Przyszowice massacre.
 Soldiers of the Red Army, together with members of the NKVD, frequently looted German transport trains in Poland in 1944 and 1945.

 For the Germans, the organized evacuation of civilians before the advancing Red Army was delayed by the Nazi government, so as not to demoralize the troops, who were by now fighting in their own country.
 Nazi propaganda—originally meant to stiffen civil resistance by describing in gory and embellished detail Red Army atrocities such as the Nemmersdorf massacre—often backfired and created panic.
 Whenever possible, as soon as the Wehrmacht retreated, local civilians began to flee westward on their own initiative.

 Fleeing before the advancing Red Army, large numbers of the inhabitants of the German provinces of East Prussia, Silesia, and Pomerania died during the evacuations, some from cold and starvation, some during combat operations.
 A significant percentage of this death toll, however, occurred when evacuation columns encountered units of the Red Army.
 Civilians were run over by tanks, shot, or otherwise murdered.
 Women and young girls were raped and left to die.
+Women were raped regardless of their ideology, age or ethnicity, including women in their 80s and female German communists.

 In addition, fighter bombers of the Soviet air force flew bombing and strafing missions that targeted columns of refugees.

 January, 1945: Soviet executive order to military prosecutors of the 48th Army for taking legal measures against rampant looting, burning of houses, and killing of civilians by the Red Army soldiers.
 Transcript available at the image description.